Register for the 2015 Christmas Bird Count!

-Started in 1900, the CBC is the longest running citizen science survey in the world.
-Seattle Audubon has coordinated the Seattle CBC for 84 years!
-Up to 200 volunteers survey the count circle (15 miles in diameter) to identify and count anything with feathers and a pulse.
-There are 14 subareas in the Seattle count circle with each being covered by one or multiple teams.
-All results are tallied by a count compiler and submitted to National Audubon.
-This data is incorporated into very important research, like the State Of The Birds report.
+Started in 1900, the CBC is the longest running citizen science survey in North America.
+Seattle Audubon has coordinated the Seattle CBC for nearly nine decades!
+Approximately 200 volunteers survey the count circle (15 miles in diameter) centered in downtown Seattle, to identify and count anything with feathers and a pulse.
+There are 14 areas within the Seattle count circle, each being covered by one or multiple teams of volunteer surveyors.
+All results are tallied by a count compiler and submitted to the National Audubon Society.
+These data are incorporated into very important research, like the State Of The Birds report and the National Audubon Society's Birds and Climate Change Report.

 Do I need to be an expert birdwatcher to participate?

-Experienced birders, neighborhood residents, and newcomers are all welcome.
-It's a great way to get introduced to birdwatching; new birdwatchers will be surprised to learn that over 120 species are regularly tallied during the all day event.
+Experienced birders, beginner twitchers, neighborhood residents, and newcomers are all welcome to take part in the count.
+It's a great way to be introduced to birdwatching.
+New birdwatchers will be surprised to learn that over 120 species are regularly tallied during the all-day event.
 Total novice?
-Don't worry, all volunteers are assigned to teams led by experienced birdwatchers who are familiar with their areas.
+Don't worry, all volunteers are assigned to teams led by experienced birdwatchers who are familiar with their areas and the avian species that reside there.

 When is it?

-The Seattle CBC is usually on the last Saturday in December.
-This year the CBC will take place on December 29, 2012.
-The CBC starts around dawn (with some teams listening for owls in the predawn darkness) and lasts until late afternoon.
-On the evening of the count, CBC participants converge to compile the official list for the day and enjoy a soup potluck.
-There is always a surprise or two!
-Volunteers are needed for potluck set up and clean up.
-Please contact Marieke to volunteer.
-Registration is closed for the 2012 count, however walk-ups are welcome at the Discovery Park Visitors Center (3801 W Government Way) at around 7:45am – 8:00am, or 6am for owling.
+The Seattle CBC takes place on the last Saturday in December.
+This year the count will take place on December 26, 2015.
+Count teams meet at around dawn (with some teams listening for owls in the pre-dawn darkness) and continue counting until late afternoon.
+On the evening of the count, CBC participants converge to compile the official species list for the day and enjoy a warm soup potluck.
+There is always a surprise sighting or two!
+Volunteers are always needed for potluck set-up and clean-up duties.
+Please contact the Volunteer Coordinator to volunteer.

-For the first time since 1955, the CBC is now a free program!
-However, Seattle Audubon kindly asks you to donate the traditional $5.00 fee to Seattle Audubon’s Citizen Science Programs.
-Simply click the “Donate” button on the left of this page, click here, submit your $5.00 to your circle leader or bring it to the potluck.
+The CBC is a free program.
+However, Seattle Audubon kindly asks you to donate the traditional $5.00 fee to Seattle Audubon’s citizen science programs.
+Simply add your donation during the CBC registration process or click the “Donate” button on the left of this page.

 What should I bring on the day of the count?

 Dress for the weather!
-Surveyors will go out, rain or shine or snow.
+Surveyors will go out, rain, shine or snow.
 Layers are strongly encouraged with a waterproof jacket and/or pants.
 Warm hats, socks and gloves are a must.
-Some subareas require more walking, others more driving, so please wear appropriate footwear.
+Some areas require more walking, others more driving, so please wear appropriate footwear.
 Fluids, snacks and a sack lunch are also important.
-Binoculars will not be provided so please bring your own.
+Binoculars will not be provided, so please bring your own.

-Other Christmas Bird Counts in Washington State (36 total taking place all over the state, Dec 14 through Jan 5)
+Other Christmas Bird Counts in Washington State (approx. 36 total taking place annually all over the state, Dec 14 through Jan 5)

 National Audubon Christmas Bird Count (learn more about the history and run a custom analysis of the CBC data!)